-On May 28, 2004 (the "Closing Date"), in order to simplify the Company's capital structure and facilitate the merger of the Iteris Subsidiary into the Company, the Company completed the purchase of all of the outstanding shares of the Series A preferred stock of the Iteris Subsidiary (the "Series A preferred stock"), which were held by DaimlerChrysler Ventures GmbH ("DCV") and Hockenheim Investment Pte.
-Ltd. ("Hockenheim"), in exchange for approximately \$17.5 million in cash.
-In addition, the Company acquired all of the 547,893 shares of common stock of the Iteris Subsidiary held by DCV in exchange for the issuance of 1,219,445 shares (the "Exchange Shares") of the Company's Class A common stock (now known as the Company's common stock) which was valued at \$3.4 million at the date of issuance.
-The fair value of the Company's common stock issued in the transaction was based on the quoted market price of the Company's stock on the OTC Bulletin Board averaged over a five-day period.
+On May 28, 2004, in order to simplify the Company's capital structure and facilitate the merger of the Iteris Subsidiary into the Company, the Company completed the purchase of all of the outstanding shares of the Series A preferred stock of the Iteris Subsidiary (the "Series A preferred stock"), which were held by DaimlerChrysler Ventures GmbH ("DCV") and Hockenheim Investment Pte.
+Ltd. ("Hockenheim"), at a purchase price of \$5.61 per share or an aggregate purchase price of approximately \$17.5 million in cash.
+The purchase price represented the stated redemption value of the Series A preferred stock.
+The purchase of the shares was financed primarily with a \$10.1 million convertible debenture financing completed in May 2004 with a group of accredited investors, in addition to a \$5.0 million senior credit facility arranged through a bank and \$2.4 million in cash (Note 4).
+In addition, the Company acquired all of the 547,893 shares of common stock of the Iteris Subsidiary held by DCV in exchange for the issuance of 1,219,445 shares (the "Exchange Shares") of the Company's Class A common stock (now known as the Company's common stock), which was valued at \$3.4 million at the date of issuance.
+The fair value of the Company's common stock issued in the transaction was based on the quoted market price of the Company's common stock on the OTC Bulletin Board averaged over a five-day period.
 The purchase and exchange of the shares were made pursuant to a Stock Purchase and Exchange Agreement dated March 31, 2004, by and among the Company, the Iteris Subsidiary, DCV and Hockenheim (the "Purchase and Exchange Agreement").